Jonathan Michaelesemail: email@example.com

 Tom Dexter - Defensive Coordinator, Defensive Secondary, Strength Coach

-Tom Dexter enters his 24th season on Colby's football coaching staff in 2012.
+Tom Dexter enters his 25th season on Colby's football coaching staff in the 2013-14 academic year.
 A 1987 graduate of SUNY-Cortland, Dexter played quarterback and defensive back while in college.
 In 1988 he earned his master's degree from Cortland while serving as a defensive line coach there.
 Dexter then went to Cornell University for one year, where he was the defensive secondary coach and defensive coordinator of the freshman football team.
-Dexter's recruiting areas include New York and the Greater Boston League.
 Dexter also serves as assistant baseball coach and director of the fitness center at Colby.

 Dexter recruiting areas: Maine, New York, Southern Massachusetts.